ignite/cli/docs/guide/nameservice/02-messages.md

     Registers the `MsgBuyName` message in the module message handler.

 - `x/nameservice/keeper/msg_server_buy_name.go`
 	  Defines the `BuyName` keeper method.
 You can notice that the message follows the `Msg` interface.
-The message `struct` contains all the necessary information when buying a name: `Name`, `Bid`, and `Creator`.
+The message `struct` contains all the  information required when buying a name: `Name`, `Bid`, and `Creator`.
 This struct was added automatically.

 - `x/nameservice/client/cli/tx_buy_name.go`
   	Adds the CLI command to broadcast a transaction with a message.

 - `x/nameservice/types/codec.go`
     Registers the codecs.

 ### Add The MsgSetName Message

 To create the `MsgSetName` for the nameservice module:

 ```bash
 starport scaffold message set-name name value